Entering the European market for handwoven rugs

 What is the most interesting channel for you?

-Wholesale importers are the main channel between exporters in developing countries and European retailers.
-They are interesting if you want to develop a long-term relationship and they usually have good knowledge of the European market.
-They can provide you with valuable information and guidance on European market preferences.
+Importers and wholesalers are the main channel between exporters in low- and middle-income countries and European retailers.
+They are interesting if you want to develop a long-term relationship.
+These importers usually know the European market well, so they can provide valuable information and guidance on market preferences.
+They generally prefer FOB or FCA Incoterms.

-The trend of direct sourcing is expected to continue in the future and may create more opportunities for you.
-The pool of buyers may increase if more retailers become importers, possibly resulting in an improvement of your bargaining position.
-Importing retailers order for their own shops and can therefore place orders much more quickly than some importers/wholesalers, who may first need to show samples to their retailers before exporters receive their orders.
+The trend of direct sourcing is expected to continue.
+This may create more opportunities for you, as a growing pool of buyers could improve your bargaining position.
+Because importing retailers order for their own shops, they can place orders much quicker than importers and wholesalers, who may need to show samples to their retailers before ordering.

 Tips:

-- Relate your offer and terms to the targeted retailer (large or small).
-Ask your existing buyers how they operate, if you are unsure.
-The better informed you are about this aspect, the better you will be able to set prices.
+- Relate your offer and terms to the targeted retailer (large/small).
+Ask your existing buyers how they operate if you are unsure.

 3. What competition do you face on the European handwoven rug market?

-Europe mainly imports its handwoven rugs directly from India and Pakistan.
-To compete with these manufacturers in the mid to high-end market, you need to add value by focusing on sustainability and using high-quality natural and/or recycled materials.
+Europe mainly imports its handwoven rugs directly from countries like India and Pakistan.
+To compete with these manufacturers in the mid- to high-end market, you need to add value by focusing on sustainability and using high-quality natural and/or recycled materials.

-(!)
-The HS-code for handwoven rugs (570210) used in this study refers specifically to Kelem, Schumacks, Karamanie, and “similar handwoven rugs”.
+The HS code for handwoven rugs (570210) used in this study refers specifically to Kelem, Schumacks, Karamanie, and similar handwoven rugs.
 The main suppliers in this chapter reflect this.
-Different types of handwoven rugs and mats, such as sotronjis, are often registered under other HS-codes that specify the materials used rather than whether they are handwoven or industrially produced.
+Different types of handwoven rugs and mats, such as sotronjis, may be registered under other HS codes that specify the materials used rather than whether they are handwoven or industrially produced.

-Be aware that European countries have different roles in the market.
-You can make a rough distinction between countries that are mainly importers and countries that are mainly manufacturers.
-Western European countries are mainly importers and re-exporters.
-Most Western European importers do not just sell their products in their own country, but they distribute them across the continent.
+European countries have different roles in the HDHT market.
+Some are mainly importers and others are mainly manufacturers.
+Western European countries are mainly importers.
+Most Western European importers are re-exporters.
+They do not just sell their products in their own country, but distribute them across the continent.

 Which countries are you competing with?

-Pakistan has a strong tradition in handwoven rug production
+Pakistan has a strong tradition of handwoven rug production

 Pakistan has a large workforce and low wages.
-It is one of the world’s leading cotton producers, with a large spinning capacity to produce textile products.
+It is one of the world’s leading cotton producers, with a lot of capacity to produce textile products.
 This gives Pakistan a competitive edge in the production of cotton rugs.
 To compete with Pakistani suppliers, you can differentiate by using other natural and/or recycled materials, or high-end materials such as silk and high-quality wool (blends).

 Which companies are you competing with?